Skip to content

 • Is there a discount if I pick up my pet’s ashes at your office instead of having them delivered?

-The additional charge for getting your pet’s ashes back covers the cost of the segregated cremation.
+The additional charge for getting your pet’s ashes back covers the cost of the private cremation.
 Hand delivery is a complimentary service, although you are welcome to come pick up your loved one at our office if you prefer.

 • How soon will I get my pet’s ashes back?